 For example, InVideo’s Facebook page gives you a glimpse into the service they offer, it tells you about their upcoming live video podcast and also lets you check reviews written by their users.

-The content that you serve on these two fronts are also very distinct.
+The content that you serve on these two fronts is also very distinct.
 Your Facebook page will have updates and news about your business and the messaging will have a generic tone.

 On a Facebook group, the messaging is more personal because it is going out to a community of people you connect with on a regular basis.
 You may use more intimate techniques of interaction like storytelling or going live to make an announcement.